-We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital requirements into the fourth quarter of 2022.
+We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital requirements into 2023.
 We intend to devote the majority of the net proceeds from this offering to the clinical and preclinical development of our product candidates.
 We have based this estimate on assumptions that may prove to be imprecise, and we could utilize our available capital resources sooner than we expect.